 That’s it.
 Now all requests to the non-www version of your site will be getting redirected automatically to the www version.
 Rest is handled by Cloudflare.

-If you still insist on creating the redirection with the help of .htaccess file, then follow this tutorial by SiteGround.
-Caution: Download a backup of your .htaccess file before making any changes to the file.
+Caution: Download a backup of your .htaccess file before making any changes to it.
 Any misconfiguration in the .htaccess file can lead your whole website to crash!

 Also Read: How to Serve Compressed Emoji in WordPress.